algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 *source: [DataScientest](https://datascientest.com/ide)*

 [^7]: Code convention
-Coding conventions are a set of guidelines for a specific programming language that recommend programming style, practices, and methods for each aspect of a program written in that language.
+Coding conventions are a set of guidelines for a specific programming language that recommend programming styles, practices, and methods for each aspect of a program written in that language.
 *source: [Wikipedia](https://en.wikipedia.org/wiki/Coding_conventions#:~:text=Coding%20conventions%20are%20a%20set,program%20written%20in%20that%20language.)*

-[^8]: Magic Chains
+[^8]: Magic Chain
 A value that is not defined and for which we do not know what it represents.
 (e.g: ```Action actual = () => stringCalculator.Add("1001");```
 "1001" is a magic chain and must be defined using a constant such as:
 ```const string MAXIMUM_RESULT = "1001";```
 ```Action actual = () => stringCalculator.Add(MAXIMUM_RESULT);```)

-[^9]: Sevrity
+[^9]: Severity
 The severity is the impact of the issues on the project/program.
-Is measure thanks level system which the 1 is critical, 2 is Major, 3 is Minor, and 4 is Low.
+It measures thanks to a level system where 1 is critical, 2 is Major, 3 is Minor, and 4 is Low.
 It's the role of the QA to define the severity of the issue.
 *source: [TestSigma](https://testsigma.com/blog/difference-between-priority-and-severity/)*